bassoy/ttv/README.md

 * [TBLIS](https://github.com/devinamatthews/tblis) ( v1.0.0 ) implements the GETT approach.
 * [EIGEN](https://bitbucket.org/eigen/eigen/src/default/) ( v3.3.90 ) sequentially executes the tensor-times-vector in-place.

-The experiments were carried out with asymmetrically-shaped and symmetrically-shaped tensors in order to provide a comprehensive test coverage where the tensor elements are stored according to the first-order storage format.
+The experiments have been carried out with asymmetrically-shaped and symmetrically-shaped tensors in order to provide a comprehensive test coverage where the tensor elements are stored according to the first-order storage format.
 The tensor order of the asymmetrically- and symmetrically-shaped tensors have been varied from `2` to `10` and `2` to `7`, respectively.
 The contraction mode `q` has also been varied from `1` to the tensor order.